-GDPR-Compliant AI Writing Tools: A Practical Guide for European Authors
+GDPR-Compliant AI Writing Tools: A Practical Checklist for Authors

 Why Data Privacy Matters for Fiction Authors